kleidinc/iced_paper/README.md

 Those books are truly treasures and they are worth the money you spend on them.
 And I strongly advise you to first read a book, instead of watching video tutorials, which often are outdated, and have lots of bad practiced baked in them.

 If you want to watch a video, then make sure you only watch how Hector, the author of Iced, builds an editor.
+This is very interesting and will give you a good introduction into the power on Iced.

 # What is Iced.rs?